uakbr/flash-list/documentation/docs/fundamentals/performant-components.md

 ### `overrideItemType`

-**If your components are vastly different, consider leveraging the [`overrideItemType` prop](/usage#overrideitemtype)**.
+**If you have different types of cell components and these are vastly different, consider leveraging the [`overrideItemType` prop](/usage#overrideitemtype)**.
 For example, if we were building a messages list, we could write it like this:

 ```ts
 // A message can be either a text or an image